 - Approve the Firm’s Risk Appetite Policy and annually review and approve any material changes to such policy.
 Approve such policies as may be designated by the DRPC as Primary Risk Policies, and annually review and approve any material changes to such policies.

 - Receive reports on Risk Appetite results against defined risk appetite levels for quantitative parameters and qualitative factors.
 The DRPC Chair shall be notified promptly if Risk Appetite results have exceeded or are forecasted to exceed risk appetite levels.
+The DRPC shall review firmwide value-at-risk and market stress limits, and the DRPC Chair shall be notified promptly of firmwide breaches.

 - Receive, periodically, from management for Risk and Compliance, as appropriate, communications and presentations on significant control issues in internal audit reports, management letters, and regulatory authorities’ examination reports, and such other significant control matters that are identified by the relevant function, as appropriate, and the resolution status thereof.